The Necessity of Care:

 Many people in our industry consider themselves ‘YES people’, saying “yes” to everything, for many reasons: trying to stay afloat in the survival-of-the-fittest capitalist system, the addictive need to strive for greater material wealth to acquire greater material possessions or the people-pleasing trauma response of feeling like you’d rather die than let people down.
 This is compounded by the fact that conventional schooling teaches us how to be good “workers” as opposed to thriving as human beings, so we are not taught how to advocate for our needs in the workplace.

 Boundaries are essential.
 Boundaries help us know our limits: when we need to stop, breathe and let go.
-How much mining our trauma is too much and causes us to relive our pain as opposed to healing through creative processes.
+How much mining our trauma is too much?
+This causes us to relive our pain as opposed to healing through creative processes.
 Establishing boundaries so that we are not triggered or controlled by employers, so that rehearsal times don’t change last minute, so that contracts are provided.
 Things that would honestly be expected in a 9-5 job are often abandoned in the hip hop artist’s workplace.

 My lack of boundaries is something that directly triggered the onset of my chronic illness.
 I said ‘yes’ to everything, I was severely underpaid for jobs and my trauma was mined for profit.
 I was not credited and my well-being was never considered.
 As Isaac states in his essay “In the eyes of the choreographer, you are no longer an artist but the tool to execute the artistic work.”
 So, boundaries are not only the responsibility of the artist but also of the employer.
-Hip hop celebrates the epitaph ‘Each one teach one’ suggesting that all of us have something to give.
+Hip hop celebrates the epitaph ‘Each One, Teach One’ suggesting that all of us have something to give.
 So if we consider the power we have as teachers, givers and leaders it can be extremely empowering to ask people what their needs are and how you can meet them.
 Art grows within restriction and if you lean into your collaborators limits the art you make can be all the more fruitful.
 Whether that be self-imposed restriction - such as in Botis Seva’s early work Reck which sees the dancers sitting cross-legged on the floor, with their backs to us for first 10 minutes, creating intense intimacy and intricacy with the subtle movements of back muscles.
 Or disabled choreographers like Claire Cunningham who explores choreographic development of her every day movement on crutches which to some may seem a restriction.
 To her, her mobility aids extend the lines of the body, becomes another person that supports her and creates narratives you could never achieve with a non-disabled body.

 Being a disabled artist has given me a unique perspective on this.
 My body has been extremely restricted and this forced slowness has led me to appreciate a wider spectrum of movement and expression than I had ever considered before.
 All of which lies within restriction.
 What does it mean to dance lying down or slowly because of chronic fatigue?
 Or leaning into neurodivergent practices of stimming - repetitive movement to self-soothe?
 Instead of ‘othering’ disabled bodies how could hip hop grow by welcoming us into spaces and seeing strength in diverse ways of experiencing the world?
 As Emily Tisshaw states in her essay - Where is Disability in Hip Hop Dance?
-“What message could we portray if we started to not only include hip hop dancers with disabilities, but showcase disability as a main component of our hip hop routines?
+“What message could we portray if we started to not only include hip hop dancers with disabilities, but showcase disability as a main component of our hip hop routines?"
 This links to both the advocacy and the political choices of providing care.
 Not only do we need to educate ourselves on the paradigms of patriarchy, colonialism and constructs such as race and gender, but we need to dismantle systems of ableism within dance.
 Starting with the difference between the social and medical models of disability.

 “The medical model of disability says people are disabled by their impairments or differences whereas the social model of disability says that disability is caused by the way society is organised.”

-When you become disabled you very quickly learn that you are not a different person, or are you any less valuable because you lost some ability or sense.
+When you become disabled you very quickly learn that you are not a different person, or you are any less valuable because you lost some ability or sense.
 But humanity’s inherent fear of sickness and death coupled with the demonising of disabled individuals via media representation for over a century is important to acknowledge in the conversation around humanising people with diverse needs and abilities.
 Dying is a part of life, being sick is a part of life.

 It is deeply unfair that when you become disabled or sick you get immediately relegated to some invisible sideline where you are expected to live out the rest of your life, submissive, silent and separate from society.
-As Isaac states in his essay “This speaks of a wider issue of ableism, enabled by a cycle made for the non-disabled body and neurotypical mind, focused on the idea of individualism” It also speaks to a clear issue with “binaries'' in hip hop - from gender segregated categories (bboy/bgirl,) to misogyny and transmisogyny - due to the sexism perforated throughout hip hop music history as well as the unconscious exclusion of disabled bodies from hip hop.
+As Isaac states in his essay “This speaks of a wider issue of ableism, enabled by a cycle made for the non-disabled body and neurotypical mind, focused on the idea of individualism.”
+It also speaks to a clear issue with “binaries'' in hip hop - from gender segregated categories (bboy/bgirl,) to misogyny and transmisogyny - due to the sexism perforated throughout hip hop music history as well as the unconscious exclusion of disabled bodies from hip hop.
 So advocacy by disabled people for disabled people as well as by able-bodied people for disabled people is incredibly important.
 Understanding - like many things - that disability exists on a spectrum and can fluctuate not just day-to-day, but over the course of one’s life is fundamentally necessary to communicate the nuance of being disabled.

 Another interesting aspect of accessibility in hip hop is that many of the street styles that fall under the umbrella were created by those in their youth.
 And although hip hop is now 50 years old, the dominant techniques are extremely athletic, explosive, fast and sharp.
 So how can we begin to break these down into more accessible forms?
 The creators of the styles themselves in many instances are now at an age where these movements are less accessible to them.
 Why should they be ousted from the culture, simply due to ageism and ableism?
-So if any of us truly want Hip Hop to be accessible to us our whole lifetimes, we have to invest in radical accessibility.
-Hip Hop as an art form has always championed difference and the underdog.
+So if any of us truly want hip hop to be accessible to us our whole lifetimes, we have to invest in radical accessibility.
+Hip hop as an art form has always championed difference and the underdog.
 So it would be a direct contradiction with its philosophy for it not to evolve to accommodate disabled and physically restricted dancers.

 So how do we make individual styles more accessible?
 Is it by harnessing the essential life force and energy of each?
 Extrapolate the essence from the dance - ‘Punk’ from Whacking, ‘Get-off’ from Krump, ‘Get down’ from Break, ‘The Funk’ from Locking and Popping?